grnet/synnefo/docs/object-api-guide.rst

 If ``next`` request parameter is missing the call fails with BadRequest (400) response status.

-A user management service that implements a login URI according to these conventions is Astakos (https://code.grnet.gr/projects/astakos), by GRNET.
+A user management service that implements a login API call according to these conventions is `Astakos <astakos.html>`_, by GRNET.

 User feedback
 -------------